SirDigbyChickenCezar/SirDigbyChickenCezar.github.io/cv.md

 - Onboarding of new team members of varying skill to projects, including mentoring new graduate hires around company standards and procedures.

+- Generating and modifying video and audio files with **ffmpeg** to generate media with specific parameters to test broadcast/IPTV performance of TVs.

 - Cooperating with several international third party partners to provide support with our software, and diagnosing bugs from mutual early access programs to speed up development for both parties.

 - Social sec - control of the year’s social budget for an office of 35 people, budgeting and organization of casual social events, team building exercises and improving office culture e.g. setting up a communal chess game and various tournaments.